 The data content of a geographic application is defined with a view of real world features and the requirements of a particular application.
 The content is structured in terms of objects.
 S-100 considers two types of objects or features, which are defined in S-100 Part 3, clause 5.1.
 They are defined as follows:

 Features – Features are defined together with their properties.
 Features are abstract representations of real world phenomena.
 The word ‘feature’ can be used in two senses: feature type and feature instance.
-A feature type is a class and is defined in the Feature Catalogue.
-A feature instance is a single occurrence of the feature type and is represented as an object in a data set.
+A feature type is a class and is defined in the Feature Catalogue (for example, the type for “Isolated Danger Buoy” defined in the S-101 feature catalogue).
+A feature instance is a single occurrence of the feature type and is represented as an object in a data set (for example, the ISO 8211 record for a particular isolated danger buoy in an S-101 dataset).

 Information – Information types are used to share information among features and other information types.
-An information type is a class of object that is defined in the Feature Catalogue.
-An instance of an information type is an identifiable unit of information in a data set.
+An information type is a class of object that is defined in the Feature Catalogue (for example, the type for “Nautical Information” in the S-101 feature catalogue).
+An instance of an information type is an identifiable unit of information in a data set (for example, the ISO 8211 record for a particular “Nautical Information” object in an S-101 dataset).
 Information types have only thematic attribute properties.
 An instance of an information type may be associated with one or more feature instances or one or more instances of other information types.
 Information types can be thought of as shared attributes.

 The General Feature Model (GFM) provides a conceptual model for these objects.
 The definitions for feature types are held in the Feature Catalogue.
 The GFM also acts as a conceptual model for the Feature Catalogue.
 Spatial information is defined in S-100 Part 7, Spatial Schema, and consists of simple geometry which can be expressed in multiple configurations.
 The Application Schema must define the spatial components used in a Product Specification and the relationship to the feature classes.